lina-l-hu/TANGENT/README.md

 \
 **SOON...**

 Currently, Tangent conversations are not live chats -- I hope to add this functionality via socket.io.
-As well, the add friend/remove friend from Circle and add bookmarked Point/remove bookmarked Point functionality is not updating properly until the app is refreshed, and this will be addressed shortly.
 When Tangent is ready, I will be deploying it via Netlify.
 Follow to see future updates!